Crowdin: History

 The company was founded in 2008 by Ukrainian programmer Serhiy Dmytryshyn as a hobby project for localization of small projects.
 The platform was officially launched in January 2009.
 Since then, it was adopted among software and game development (including Minecraft) companies, for software translation.
 The suite includes an automated machine translation engine and a translation memory to store and reuse translations.

 Translation mechanics

 The tool has an Online Translation Editor, where texts can be translated and proofread by linguists.
 Translation strategies include in-house translation team, crowdsourcing, and translation agency.
 Crowdin has a marketplace with translation agencies: Inlingo, Alconost, Applingua, Babble-on, Gengo, Tomedes, Translated, Translate by Humans, WritePath, Farsi Translation Services, Bureau Translations, e2f, Web-lingo, Leanlane, and Acclaro.

 Crowdin has integrated machine translation into the translation workflow.
-It currently supports the following MT systems: Microsoft Translator, Yandex.Translate, Google Translate, Amazon Translate, Watson (IBM) Translator, DeepL Translator.
+It currently supports the following MT systems: Microsoft Translator, Google Translate, Amazon Translate, Watson (IBM) Translator, DeepL Translator.
 Machine translations can be post-edited.